pangolindex/exchange-contracts/contracts/staking-positions/README.md

 storing “reward summations” used in the SAR algorithm.
 The reason for this is that loss of precision can cause handing out dust amounts of extra rewards to stakers.
-This is in contrast to Synthetix’ staking algorithm, where loss of precision would simply result in dust amounts of less rewards getting distributed.
+This is in contrast to Synthetix’ staking algorithm, where loss of precision would simply result in dust amounts of fewer rewards getting distributed.
 When extra rewards are distributed, that can result in the last participant unable to withdraw unless extra reward tokens are transferred to the contract.
 This is perhaps something to be investigated to determine the optimal precision multiplier.